mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 First, the `sql` interpolator allows us to create SQL statement fragments (more to come).
 Next, the method `query` lets us create a type that maps the single-row result of the query in a Scala type.
 The class is called `Query0[A]`.
 To accumulate results into a list, we use the `to[List]` method, which creates a `ConnectionIO[List[String]]`.

 The `ConnectionIO[A]` type is interesting since it introduces a typical pattern used in the Doobie library.
-In fact, Doobie defines all its most essential types as instances of the [`Free`  monad](https://typelevel.org/cats/datatypes/freemonad.html):
+In fact, **Doobie defines all its most essential types as instances of the [`Free` monad](https://typelevel.org/cats/datatypes/freemonad.html)**.

-TODO Image describing the relation between the Doobie types and JDBC's ones

 Although the description and profound comprehension of the free monad is behind the scope of this article, we can say that a program with the type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.

 Every free monad is only a description of a program.
 It's not executable at all since it requires an interpreter.
 The interpreter, in this case, is the `Transactor` we created.
 Its role is to compile the program into a `Kleisli[IO, Connection, A]`.
-As we should remember from the course on [Cats](https://rockthejvm.com/p/cats), the above `Kleisli` is another representation of the function `Connection => IO[A]`.
+As we should remember from the course on [Cats](https://rockthejvm.com/p/cats), the previous `Kleisli` is another representation of the function `Connection => IO[A]`.

 So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can execute the compiled program into the desired `IO[A]`, and then run it using the Cats Effect library: